henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 grunt build
 ```
 The build task compiles and compresses your course and prepares it for distribution.
 The output is located in the *build* directory.

+_TODO - How do I view the built output in a browser?
+How do I create a local server?_